Kuraiyume/Mira/README.md

 - Click this link and Download: [here](https://drive.google.com/uc?export=download&id=1qEjNkgD1owcuN6uVLBQRvcZ5ohRd8k2v)

-*Make sure that when you're using Windows, run the installation and MIRA as administrator.*
+*Make sure that when you're using Windows, run the installation and MIRA as administrator.
+As well as the executable file, run it as Administrator.*

 ## Usage